o3de/sig-build/rfcs/rfc-bld-20230222-1-ar-cost-reduction.md

 _Phase 1 Cost Improvements:_

 * Optimize the use of our current infrastructure and AR setup.
-* Integrate S3SIS into our build process.
+* Integrate S3SIS into our build process (more details on this below).
 This will also minimize our EBS usage and improve our caching options on hosted platforms.
 * Reduce build/test runtimes.
 The purpose of this is to reduce cost and prepare the migrate of our workflows to GitHub actions.
 * Investigate how we can split up build and test targets so we can onboard our jobs to lower cost resources.

 ## Phase 2

-In phase 2 we will start the work to onboard our time insensitive workflows to GitHub actions.
-This will allow SIG-Build to test how our checks will perform running on GitHub’s hosted runners.
+In phase 2 we will start the work to onboard our time insensitive workflows to lower cost resources (e.g. CNCF resources, GitHub actions).
+This will allow SIG-Build to test how our checks will perform on lower spec machines.
 We will also investigate using [GitHub’s merge queue](https://docs.github.com/en/repositories/configuring-branches-and-merges-in-your-repository/configuring-pull-request-merges/managing-a-merge-queue) in our PRs.

 _Phase 2 Cost Improvements:_

-* Onboard time-insensitive workflows to GitHub actions using their hosted runners.
+* Onboard time-insensitive workflows to lower cost hosted runners.
 This will include daily, weekly, and development branch checks.
 * Reduce total number of AR runs by integrating a merge queue.

 ## Phase 3